riot/rollup-plugin-riot/README.md

 - `include`: A minimatch pattern for including files.
 - `exclude`: A minimatch pattern for excluding files.

-And other options of `riot-comipler` could be used.
+And other options of `riot-compiler` could be used.

 ## Recipes